msachi/kafka-streams-demo/README.md

 --topic streams-wordcount-input
 ```

-and a few output topics that we will write to:
+Similarly, we will need three output topics that we can write to:

 ```bash
 $ bin/kafka-topics.sh --create \
 --bootstrap-server localhost:9092 \